These are the questions about NCACPA membership we hear most often. We hope you find them helpful!

 When your membership has not been paid by the due date, all of your membership benefits are automatically turned off and your “Member Since:” year is reset.
 This means you will not have access to Connect, CPE discounts, affinity program discounts, NCACPA Interim Report, etc. until you re-join NCACPA.

 If your membership has lapsed, but you would like to re-join, please do not create a new record or attempt to join as a new member.
 Reactivating membership is not an available online service.
-Please call our Member Service Team at 800-469-1352 and a member of our team will be happy to assist you with rejoining.
+Please call our Experience Support Center at 800-469-1352 and a member of our team will be happy to assist you with rejoining.

 How do I update my NCACPA membership profile?